kazioktrolll/bipolAPI/README.md

 It then allows the user to run a measurement or a series of measurements for desired flight parameters, like the angle of attack, sideslip, etc.
-The results can be accessed directly through the software, exported into a .csv file, or plotted on the screen using AVL built-in functionalities.
+The results can be accessed directly through the software, exported into a .csv file, or plotted on the screen using AVL's built-in functionalities.

 ## Guide
 *A step-by-step example session is provided in the next section.*
 ### Geometry Creation
 *If you already have an .avl file from other sources, skip to the next section.*

 G-AVL allows for the creation of a simple geometry of an aircraft.
-User can choose from presets of configurations for a wing, a horizontal tail and a vertical tail.
+The user can choose from presets of configurations for a wing, a horizontal tail and a vertical tail.
 Each of the configurations can be further refined by inserting relevant parameters.